 BOHIP works in a collaborative, team environment, which strengthens and supports much of the work the Fellow will do independently.
-With six epidemiologists and one biostatisticians within the BOHIP, the Fellow will have all the support he/she will need for a truly successful fellowship experience.
+With six epidemiologists, one of which is a graduated CSTE Applied Epidemiologist Fellow, and one statistician within the BOHIP, the Fellow will have all the support they will need for a truly successful fellowship experience.
 The Fellow will attend bi-yearly meetings of the Injury Community Implementation Group, semi-annual BOHIP meetings, and bi-weekly meetings with Dr. Joyce Pressley at the Columbia University Mailman School of Public Health.
-The BOHIP and Dr. Pressley have a long history of collaborative projects and the Fellow will have the opportunity to engage in future epidemiological projects with Dr. Pressley.
+BOHIP and Dr. Pressley have a long history of collaborative projects, and the Fellow will have the opportunity to engage in future epidemiological projects with Dr. Pressley.
 Additionally, the Fellow will have the opportunity to attend project specific meetings for the Core State Injury Prevention Program, the Crash Outcome Data Evaluation System, and the New York Violent Death Reporting System.
-The Fellow will also be encouraged to attend webinars and subcommittee meetings hosted by the Council of State and Territorial Epidemiologists and the Safe States Alliance.
+The Fellow will be encouraged to attend webinars and subcommittee meetings hosted by the Council of State and Territorial Epidemiologists and the Safe States Alliance.

-The Fellow will have his/her own analytic projects to work on daily.
-At the same time, the Fellow will be an essential team member of our epidemiology and surveillance teams, gaining experience in crucial injury and violence data systems, in-house data management including data quality assurance and quality control, data linkage, and surveillance and analysis procedures.
-The BOHIP regularly received data requests from internal and external partners.
+The Fellow will have their own analytic projects to work on daily.
+At the same time, the Fellow will be an essential team member of our epidemiology and surveillance teams, gaining experience in crucial injury and violence data systems, inhouse data management, including data quality assurance and quality control, data linkage, and surveillance and analysis procedures.
+BOHIP regularly received data requests from internal and external partners.
 The Fellow will assist in responding to these data requests.
-The Fellow will build statistical analysis skills in SAS and mapping skills in ArcGIS.
-The Fellow will also gain experience in data dissemination and public health communications.
+The Fellow will build statistical analysis and mapping skills.
+The Fellow will gain experience in data dissemination and public health communications.

-The Fellow will also be encouraged to attend external meetings of injury and violence prevention partners.
+The Fellow will be encouraged to attend external meetings of injury and violence prevention partners.
 These meetings would include, but are not limited to, the NYS Traffic Records Coordinating Committee, the NYS Highway Safety Symposium, the Columbia University Annual Science in Service to Safety Injury Prevention Symposium, and the Northeast and Caribbean Injury Prevention Network.